devikamallik/Medicinal_leaf_identification/README.md

    - Open your browser and go to `http://localhost:8501` to access the Streamlit interface.
    - Upload an image of a leaf using the file uploader.
-   - View the classification results which include the predicted plant class and additional information if available.
+   - View the classification results which include the predicted plant class and medicinal properties along with its allergies.

 ## Model Training and Evaluation